apella1/portfolio-website/README.md

 ## Getting Started

 - Clone the repo to your development environment
-- Install the dependencies with `npm install`
+- Install the dependencies with `yarn`
-- Run the development server with `npm start`
+- Run the development server with `yarn dev`